adriankucharski/gan-synthetic-corneal-endothelium/README.md

 ## Streamlit App
-To open a Streamlit app from a script named "main.py", you can use the command streamlit run main.py in your terminal or command prompt.
+To open a Streamlit app you can use the command `streamlit run main.py` in your terminal or command prompt.
 Make sure that you have streamlit package installed on your machine before running this command.